 How the brand idea stretches across the five consumer touchpoints

-- Brand promise: Use the brand idea to inspire a simple brand promise that separates your brand from competitors.
-Us it to project your brand as better, different, or cheaper, based on your brand positioning.
+- Brand promise: Use the brand idea to inspire a simple brand promise that separates your brand from competitors, and projects your brand as better, different, or cheaper, based on your brand positioning.

 - Brand story: The brand story must come to life to motivate consumers to think, feel, or act while establishes the ideal brand’s reputation to be held in the minds and hearts of the consumer.
 The brand story should align all brand communications across all media options.